goutam5502/Regressor-Model/README.md

-Predicting the sale price of bulldozers using machine learning In this notebook ,we're going to thorigh an example machine learning project with the goal of predicting the sale price of bulldozers.
+Predicting the sale price of bulldozers using machine learning In this notebook ,we're going to through an example machine learning project with the goal of predicting the sale price of bulldozers.

 ### 1.Problem definition
 How well can we predict the future sale price of a bulldozer,given its characteristsics and previous examples of how much similar bulldozers have been sold for?